Documentation Index

 Verification Methods

-You can verify signatures in two ways:- Body Signature (Recommended) — Verify the HMAC of the entire request body
+- Body Signature (Recommended) — Verify the HMAC of the entire request body

 - Timestamp Signature — Verify the HMAC of just the timestamp (for GET requests or when body verification isn’t possible)